Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Comments and answers to related articles

 \subsection{Comment on the research work from Cinelli \& Pearl}

 The way \cite{CinelliGeneralizing2019} deals with the problem is to encode the assumption of the problem with selection diagrams.
-In particular selection diagrams are an extension of DAGs with selection nodes, those nodes are used by the analyst to indicate which local mechanisms are suspected to differ between two environments (in our example, the mortality mechanism is suspected to differ between Los Angeles and New York, but not the mechanism).\\
+In particular selection diagrams are an extension of DAGs with selection nodes, those nodes are used by the analyst to indicate which local mechanisms are suspected to differ between two environments (in the Russian roulette example, the prevalence risk is suspected to differ between Los Angeles and New York, but not the mechanism).\\